mesosphere-backup/dcos-metrics/collector/README.md

 If the Kafka framework isn't reachable (not deployed yet? wrong name passed to `KAFKA_FRAMEWORK` envvar?), then `sample-producer` will loop until it comes up (complaining to `stderr` every few seconds).

-Data sent by `sample-producer` is running, its data can be accessed by running a `sample-consumer` task as described above.
+Once `sample-producer` is running, the data it's passing to Kafka may be viewed by running one or more [example metrics consumers](../examples/metrics-consumer/).